Troy-Will/alignment-web-build/library/zoo-hypothesis.md

 This point does not require cosmic observers.
 It stands on incentives, governance, and stability.

+“If any ‘maturity threshold’ exists in reality, it would likely be behavioral and institutional—low volatility, non-harm, dignity preservation—rather than rhetorical.
+Therefore, the same governance posture is justified whether or not Zoo-style models are true.” - GPT 5.2 Thinking

 ---

 ## 4) What this lens should and should not do